Your passion is still strong … but how’s the cash flow? To hell with the suits, the answers aren’t that hard! Practical, common sense …

-It is common knowledge that New Zealand industry comprises a vast number of small and medium size companies, owned and run by “the boss” – usually an immensely talented, passionate, resilient and broad shouldered individual that spends many an hour working in (and occasionally “on”) his or her business.
+It is common knowledge that many countries have a high proportion of small and medium size companies, (SME) owned and run by “the boss” – usually an immensely talented, passionate, resilient and broad shouldered individual that spends many an hour working in (and occasionally “on”) his or her business.

 Certainly no one begrudges the effort of this hardy soul, and the commitment is there for all to see.

-However, if one of the goals is to grow the business (let alone survive in challenging times), it is essential that these businesses incorporate a focussed and pragmatic “Governance Program”.
-It does not need to be expensive or “over the top”, but it needs to be there!
+However, if one of your goals is to “grow my business” (let alone survive in challenging times), it is important that you incorporate a focused and pragmatic “Growth Plan”, with buy-in from the team, and with practical, sensible governance around it.
+This does not need to be “over the top”, but it needs to be there!

-The aim of the Governance Program is to consistently manage, monitor and improve the business – to keep a watchful eye that “the baby” is on track to achieve the strategic and operational goals set by the owner(s) and ratified at Board level.
+The aim of the Growth Plan is to consistently manage, monitor and improve the business – to keep a watchful eye that “your baby” is on track to achieve the strategic and operational goals that are set, and to ensure that you are not taking on too much risk for too little return.

-Ideally these goals will have been flushed out through your strategic and business planning process.
-(For those who do not believe in planning, my blog “Businessplans – Unplugged” may be of interest!)
+Ideally the business goals will have been flushed out through your strategic and business planning process.

-As part of this planning cycle, you will have identified your objectives, key milestones, targets, and budgets for the year ahead.
+As part of this program, you will identify/update your vision, goals, key issues – with responding strategies and activities, key milestones, targets, and budgets for the year ahead.
+Importantly, we identify the key “focus areas” that need priority across your Growth Plan.

-You will also have identified the areas of responsibility for delivering the plan and sensible KPI’s (key performance indicators/measures) to help you assess the success or otherwise of the various strategies and activities that you use to execute the plan – whether they be sales and marketing, new product development, financial, operational, etc.
+You will also identify the areas of responsibility for delivering the Growth Plan and sensible KPI’s (key performance indicators/measures) to help you assess the success or otherwise of the various strategies and activities that you use to implement and deliver on the plan – whether they be sales and marketing, new product development, financial, operational, etc.

-- Who (at the ownership, board, and management levels) needs to know what – to review performance, deliver on the plan, and comfortably sleep at night without undue stress;
+- Who needs to know what – at the different levels of your business.
+What do you (and others) need to review performance and deliver on the Growth Plan; and for you to comfortably sleep at night without undue stress!

-- How often they need to know it;
+- How often do you/they need to know this information.

-- How best to report/communicate this information – to keep things focussed and simple, (and to save the odd rain-forest!)
+- How best to communicate and report on this information – to keep things focused and simple, (and to save the odd rain-forest!).

 - How feedback and any required change will be accommodated and followed through.

-We often hear moans about reporting.
-However, for good governance to be real, it has to be based upon effective communication, including reporting to ensure that those tasked with leading and managing the company have both the visibility and opportunity to review quality information to assess performance.
+We often hear moans about reporting!
+However, for your Growth Plan and associated governance to be real and effective, it has to be based upon robust and focused communication, including reporting.
+This is paramount to ensure that those tasked with managing the various strategies and activities have both the visibility and opportunity to review quality information, as needed to assess performance and introduce changes where needed.

 This information flow is likely to be the nerve system and a key ingredient for success and longevity of your business.

-v Engage in an open and constructive fashion with your key managers to identify what they really need to review performance, and then put in place systems and procedures to ensure the timely flow of the said information.
+- Engage in an open and constructive fashion with your key managers/staff to identify what they really need to review performance, and then put in place systems and procedures to ensure the timely flow of the said information.
 The cultural environment is certainly important.

 - One would expect to pay for a good board member.
 Regard this as an investment!